CLOSER-Cohorts/archivist-utilities/README.md

 The following column headers must be present in the 'DV' worksheet in the input Excel file, in order to create the dv text files:

- - Derived Dataset prefix
+ - Derived dataset prefix
- - Derived Variable Name
+ - Derived variable name
- - Source Dataset prefix
+ - Source dataset prefix
- - Source Variable Name
+ - Source variable name

-The headers are not case sensitive, i.e. a column called 'derived dataset prefix' instead of 'Derived Dataset prefix' is acceptable.
+The headers are not case sensitive, i.e. a column called 'derived dataset prefix' instead of 'Derived dataset prefix' is acceptable.

 A separate dv text file will be created for each unique derived dataset prefix value in the 'DV' worksheet in the input Excel file.

-For example, if some rows in the 'DV' worksheet had the value 'heaf_17_fup4' for the 'Derived Dataset prefix' column, and some other rows had the value 'heaf_17_fup5' for that column, this would result in 2 text files being generated:
+For example, if some rows in the 'DV' worksheet had the value 'heaf_17_fup4' for the 'Derived dataset prefix' column, and some other rows had the value 'heaf_17_fup5' for that column, this would result in 2 text files being generated:

- - heaf_17_fup4_dv.txt (containing all the rows which had the value 'heaf_17_fup4' in the 'Derived Dataset prefix' column)
+ - heaf_17_fup4_dv.txt (containing all the rows which had the value 'heaf_17_fup4' in the 'Derived dataset prefix' column)
- - heaf_17_fup5_dv.txt (containing all the rows which had the value 'heaf_17_fup5' in the 'Derived Dataset prefix' column)
+ - heaf_17_fup5_dv.txt (containing all the rows which had the value 'heaf_17_fup5' in the 'Derived dataset prefix' column)

 ## Text mapping file generation